Sigil Type System

 }

-The checker enforces effect propagation.
-If a body or callee requires !Fs, !Http, or any other declared effect, the enclosing signature must declare a covering effect set or compilation fails.
+The checker enforces exact effect annotations.
+If a body or callee requires !Fs, !Http, or any other declared effect, the enclosing signature must declare that effect.
+Declaring extra unused effects is rejected too.
+Sigil checks the body's static may-effect set after named-effect expansion, not a loose upper bound.

 Canonical Typed Rules